 We shall omit the η prefix in actual descriptions.
-The choice of representing external attribute values as CSP processes30 is a technical one.
+The choice of representing external attribute values as CSP processes29 is a technical one.

 4.7.3.
-Access to Reactive and Programmable Attribute Values
+Access to controllable attribute values

-The reactive attributes and the programmable attributes are treated as function arguments.
+The controllable attributes are treated as function arguments.
 This is a technical choice.
 It is motivated as follows.
-We find that these values are a function of other part attribute values, including at least one programmable attribute value, and that the values are set (i.e., updated) by part behaviours.
+We find that these values are a function of other part attribute values, including at least one controllable attribute value, and that the values are set (i.e., updated) by part behaviours.
 That is, to each part, whether atomic or composite, we associate a behaviour.
 That behaviour is (to be) described as we describe functions.
 These functions (normally) "go on forever".
 Therefore these functions are described basically by a "tail" recursive definition: